bustle/shep/DOCS.md

   --version    Show version number                                                                             [boolean] --help       Show help                                                                                       [boolean] --build      Build functions before deployment.
-Use --no-build to skip this step                       [default: true] --functions  Functions you wish to build and deploy -q, --quiet  Don't log anything                                                                       [default: false] -e, --env    Environment you want to deploy to, if it doesn't exist it will be created
+Use --no-build to skip this step                       [default: true] --api        Deploy API along with functions.
+Use --no-api to skip this step                           [default: true] --functions  Functions you wish to build and deploy -q, --quiet  Don't log anything                                                                       [default: false] -e, --env    Environment you want to deploy to, if it doesn't exist it will be created